hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 * Define a security plan.
 * Implementation of native-support library.
 * Implementation of Pairings API using JNI, arkworks, and alt-bn128.
-* Implementation of Pairings Signatures library.
+* Implementation of Bls library.
-* Implementation of EC-key utility.
+* Implementation of Bls-keyGen utility.
 * Implementation of TSS library public interface (TBD: include mock implementation).
 * Execute Test Plan and validation.